fabric-testbed/fabric-prometheus/README.md

 ### Steps
 1) Clone this repo
+1) Copy all the directories from `example_volumes` to the root directory where the `docker-compose.yml` file is located.
-1) Edit the configuration files
+1) Edit the configuration files.
+See below for details.
-1) Run `docker-compose up` in the root directory of this cloned repo.
+1) Run `docker-compose up` in the root directory where the `docker-compose.yml` is located.
-1) Goto your server url/grafana to
+1) Goto your server url/grafana to log into Grafana.
+There will be a default dashboards loaded to monitor the installed system.
+1) Add node_exporters to machines you whish to monitor.
+#### TODO add in options on how to install exporters

 ## Conguration Files That Need To Be Edited